MarcelNamyslo/Wakey_Wakey_Alarm/ProjectDescription.md

 The Wakey Wakey Alarm is an implementation of an daylight alarm.

 ## Idea
-The idea of daylight alarm is to smoothly wake someone without any hard interruption to feel refreshed and have good start into the day.
+The idea of daylight alarm is to smoothly wake someone without any hard interruption to feel refreshed and have a good start into the day.
 Wakey Wakey extends the alarm to a smart light also used as general room lightning method and extended with some features.

 ## Concept
 As ligths are used some warm white and cold white LED stripes to wake someone not just by increasing the intensity but also changing from a cosy warm/yellow white to a bright cool/blue daylight white.
 But also used as illumination, the ambient can be changed, chaning the mixture of the two whites.
 During the day those stripes can be used as normal light using a dimmer and through an web page different alarms can be set, triggering the daylight alarm.

+## Implementation
+The NodeMCU controlls the power supply of the srtipes eitherwey directly or through a modem and hosts the website at the same time.
+With the correct router settings the IP address is also available from outside of the LAN.

 ## Extentions
 There are multiple extensions/features,that can be added.